Residence Halls at University Commons

 Living on campus provides extensive opportunities for fun and companionship, as well as access to programs and services that connect you to the University and the campus community.

 From movie nights and study groups to Living Learning Communities and organizations such as the Residential Housing Association (RHA) and National Residential Housing Honorary (NRHH), University Commons offers a variety of ways to get involved and meet new friends.

 Convocation and Welcome Week offer fun ways to get the fall semester started.
 From game nights to "dive-in" movies at the pool, you’ll find plenty of opportunity to relax between classes.

-For more information about programs or for information about how to get involved at University Village, contact the Residential Life Office at 972-883-5561.
+For more information about programs or for information about how to get involved at University Commons, contact 972-883-5561.